-Data gathered in Phases 2 and 3 will allow researchers to design the world-first patient impact measurement tool - or questionnaire - that will then be tested in Phase 4 and distributed worldwide in Phase 5.
+Data gathered in Phases 2 and 3 will allow researchers to design the world-first patient impact measurement tool - or questionnaire - that will then be tested in Phase 4 and the tool will be used to gather global patient impact data in Phase 5.

 To learn more about the five phases of GRIDD click here.

 By contributing to the GRIDD project you are part of a global movement to change the way the world sees and manages dermatology.
 In the Phase 3 Delphi your voice, taking the form of patient data, will be helping to contribute to the development of the world-first patient-driven measurement tool we call PRIDD: Patient-Reported Impact of Dermatological Disease .

 Consider Phase 3 as the rehearsal for Phase 4: the meta global patient impact data collection process that will employ the new PRIDD tool.
 This meta patient data will in turn influence decisions related to currently identified needs such as better treatments, more research, and improved healthcare policies.
 Without validated, scientifically derived patient impact data key decisions and resources needed to advance dermatology will continue to be limited.

 PRIDD data will help inform the world that dermatological conditions can rob people of their quality of life and emotional wellbeing and that solutions are needed to deliver a higher quality of service and treatment to dermatology patients around the world.